eonil/CocoaProgrammaticHowtoCollection/README.md

-This also contains some non-GUI stuffs like Umbrella framework example.
+This also contains some non-GUI stuffs lacked in Apple's documentation.
+For example, *Umbrella framework*.